meilisearch/specifications/text/0119-instance-options.md

 If you need some protection in development mode, we generated a secure master key for you (you can safely copy this token):

 >> export MEILI_MASTER_KEY=`:suggestedMasterKey` <<

+Restart Meilisearch after executing the command above to use this new and secure master key.
 ```